tidyverse/tidyups/004-governance.md

 tidyup is to come up with a flexible model that can become our default governance model going forward.
-This is part of a general movement to get better at defining and documenting our processes so that there’s a clear path from package user to package developer.
+This is part of a general movement to get better at defining and documenting our processes so that there’s a clear path from package user to package developer and outline how decisions are made.

 ## Solution

-The following sections describes a governance model to use as a default for open source RStudio repositories (starting with those in the tidyverse organisation and expanding to r-lib and tidymodels in the near future).
+The following sections describe a governance model to use as a default for open source RStudio repositories (starting with those in the tidyverse organisation and expanding to r-lib and tidymodels in the near future).
 It is not mandatory, but it has been designed to reflect our